xlordnoro/xlordnoro.github.io/README.md

 March 24, 2022 - Added creative_workshop.js & creative_workshop.css to accomodate J0my's banner contributions into the post.

 April 9, 2022 - Added ssstylish.css for testing mass-post css modifications along with spicy_keydown.js and pervert_keydown.js for the BD's of season 2 for Arifureta.

+April 18, 2022 - Added nyaa_keydown.js to show a nice cat maid cover image on the otome game post.